Consider fresh buys in MCX copper

 The contract could even rally to ₹935.
-But note that a break below ₹810 can weaken the bulls which could lead to a possible price correction to ₹760.
+However, a break below ₹810 can weaken the bulls, leading to a possible price correction to ₹760.

 Nevertheless, given that the major trend is bullish and the contract has seen a breakout of late, one can consider fresh buys on MCX copper futures.

-Traders can go long at current level of ₹850 and accumulate more when price drop to ₹810.
-Keep stop-loss at ₹780.
-Whether the contract drops to ₹810 and moves up or start rallying without a dip, one can a shift the stop-loss to ₹840 when the contract decisively breaches ₹886.
-Liquidate the longs when price touches ₹935.
+Traders can go long at current level of ₹850 and accumulate more when price drops to ₹810.
+Keep the stop-loss at ₹780.
+When the contract drops to ₹810 and moves up or starts rallying without a dip, one can shift the stop-loss to ₹840 when it decisively breaches ₹886.
+Liquidate the longs when the price touches ₹935.

 - Comments will be moderated by The Hindu editorial team.